pnnl/neuromancer/README.md

 ## Version 1.3.1 release notes
 + New example scripts and notebooks
-  + Interactive colab notebooks for testing Neuromancer functionality without setting up an environment
+  + Interactive Colab notebooks for testing Neuromancer functionality without setting up an environment
-    + See neuromancer/examples/Readme.md for links to Colab
+    + See [Examples](#examples) for links to Colab
   + RC-Network modeling using Graph Neural Time-steppers example:
     + See neuromancer/examples/graph_timesteppers/
   + Baseline NODE dynamics modeling results for all nonautonomous systems in Python Systems Library